jacomyal/sigma.js/plugins/sigma.plugins.filter/README.md

 // all nodes are hidden
 ````

-Filters are internally stored in an array.
+Filters are internally stored in an array called the `chain`.

 ## Undo filters
-Undoing filters means to remove them from the internal filters chain.
+Undoing filters means to remove them from the `chain`.
 Filters can be undone easily.
 Choose which filter(s) to undo, or undo all of them at once.

 Filters can be associated with keys at declaration, where keys are any string you give.
 For instance, the following filter has the key *node-animal*: